-Schools that are part of a system, such as the South Australian public school system, the Catholic Education system or a cluster of independent schools operating under the same governance arrangements, may use evidence of meeting their registration requirements that is provided by their system.
+Schools that are part of a system, such as the South Australian public school system, Catholic Education SA or a cluster of independent schools operating under the same governance arrangements, may use evidence of meeting their registration requirements that is provided by their system.
 Whether evidence is at a system level or at a school level will be a matter for the system itself to determine.